plicplocplicploc/esp32_mi_scale_2/README.md

 ## Credits
 * Initially forked from [this project](https://github.com/rando-calrissian/esp32_xiaomi_mi_2_hass).
 * Some of the code was translated from [openScale](https://github.com/oliexdev/openScale).
-* This [summary](https://github.com/wiecosystem/Bluetooth/blob/master/doc/devices/huami.health.scale2.md#advertisement) was useful too.
+* This [summary](https://github.com/wiecosystem/Bluetooth/blob/master/doc/devices/huami.health.scale2.md#advertisement) and [that other one](https://github.com/wiecosystem/Bluetooth/blob/master/doc/devices/huami.health.scale2.md#advertisement) were useful too.

 ## What's new, in a nutshell
 * Massive code re-write from forked repo, better organised.